DIT004 H23 Digitalisering i en föränderlig värld

 Literature for required reading - will detail in the first week, not required before

-- "Insolvent" by Christoph Becker, with Open Access PDF
+- "Insolvent Links to an external site." by Christoph Becker, with Open Access PDF Links to an external site.

-- "From what is to what if" by Rob Hopkins and additional resources
+- "From what is to what if Download From what is to what if" by Rob Hopkins and additional resources Links to an external site.

-- "Active hope" by Joanna Macy and additional resources
+- "Active hope Download "Active hope" by Joanna Macy and additional resources Links to an external site.

-We will be working with "critical fabulations" as a method of digital storytelling.
+We will be working with "critical fabulations Links to an external site." as a method of digital storytelling.

 Further references list